||Strenuous, Strenuous Plus

-- Some hike to Malga Pramper, sample some of the homemade products and meet the van for late afternoon transfer to Forno di Zoldo.
+- Some hike to Malga Pramper, sample some of the homemade products, and meet the van for late afternoon transfer to Forno di Zoldo.
 Overnight in Forno di Zoldo.
 Dinner not included.
 Breakfast included.

-This may vary depending on final itinerary:
+This may vary depending on a finalized itinerary:

 - General consulting regarding hiking dates and abilities